Troubleshooting the Shopify POS app

 Make sure that your software is up to date

-Make sure that your iOS device is running the latest versions of iOS and the all-new Shopify POS app.
+Make sure that your iOS device is running the latest versions of iOS and the Shopify POS app.
 Software updates give you the latest features and help you avoid problems that are caused by out-of-date software.

 You can install software updates from the Apple App Store.